 Handheld steamers cost less than larger canister-type machines, and their compact size comes in handy if you have limited storage or working space.
+They're also highly portable.
 Some resemble a water pitcher, with an opening for adding water to the internal boiler and a steam trigger near the handle.

-When it comes to handheld steamers, the Reliable EnviroMate Pronto P7 (Est. $100) gets good feedback from owners for producing 15 minutes of continuous, consistent steam.
+However, when all that is taken into account, the Reliable EnviroMate Pronto P7 (Est. $100) turns up as a solid choice.
+It gets good feedback from owners for producing 15 minutes of continuous, consistent steam.
 Its 10-ounce reservoir can be refilled while it's still hot and a flip-up cap makes those refills easy.

 Knowledgeable experts strongly recommend the Reliable EnviroMate, and say it's an excellent performer and a really great value.
 Users agree that the Reliable EnviroMate Pronto P7 handheld steam cleaner does a great job, although you may still have to scrub the toughest grime.
 We found a few scattered durability complaints, but the Pronto is still praised for its performance, and it has a one-year warranty plus lifetime coverage on the boiler.